-The applicant is requesting the following modifications to regulations:
+The applicant requests the following modification to regulations:

-• Increase the maximum setback height from 44 feet to 90 feet.
+Increase the maximum setback height from 44 feet to 90 feet.

 Conditions have been included in Revised Ordinance A for a parking strategy plan as well as requiring tenants to be a minimum of 22 years old.